 Perhaps the simplest way to find true south is to wait until noon and then look at your shadows.
 The edges of the shadows of things that are perpendicular to the earth/standing straight up line up with true south/north.

-However, 12:00 noon is not necessarily the right time.
+However, as the diagram below shows, 12:00 noon is not necessarily the right time.
 You actually want solar noon.
-Solar noon is the moment when the sun crosses the meridian and when the sun is the highest in the sky.
+Solar noon is the moment when the sun crosses the meridian line for your location and when the sun is the highest in the sky.
 12:00 noon standard time is the same for the entire time zone that you live in but the sun can't be highest at the same time for every point across that entire time zone!
 Solar noon is different across the entire time zone.

 One way to find solar noon is to find out what times sunrise and sunset are.
 Solar noon is midway between those times.
 Sunrise and sunset times are often in local newspapers and weather websites.